Drug Crime Defense Attorney in Austin, Temple, & Georgetown Texas

 It varies significantly from case to case how I handle drug charges.
 One thing they all have in common is the search that led to the police discovering the substance.
 Sometimes it’s a warrant if the person is operating a grow house or is manufacturing controlled substances.
 Other times the search arises out of an arrest for another charge such as driving while intoxicated.
 How my client came in contact with the police and whether or not that contact was legal or violated any of their rights is always the starting point of my analysis.

 I keep current on all recent search and seizure laws.
 Police frequently make mistakes during drug searches, or when obtaining and executing warrants, that can ultimately make the evidence they seize inadmissible.
 Other defenses may depend on the county the defendant is charged in, the circumstances surrounding the arrest and the amount of the drug.
 Sometimes I can negotiate a dismissal of the charge if the client takes classes or enters a treatment program.
-In other instances, I have to use every legal defense at my disposal to keep the client out of jail and save their criminal record.
+In other instances, I have to use every legal defense at my disposal to try to keep the client out of jail and save their criminal record.

 When selecting an attorney to handle your drug charge, it is also important to consider whether they frequently practice in the county where your case is pending.
 This ensures they will be familiar with any local programs that may be employed in your defense as well the traditional legal defenses.
 I encourage you to call and set up a free consultation if you have a pending drug charge in Travis, Williamson, or Hays County.